aalejunior/Juniorkk/README.md

 ### Hi there, I'm Junior  👋

-#Wrong is to think you know everything.
+##Wrong is to think you know everything.

+---

 ### Connect with me: